Abdulrahman-AlGhamdi/Saudi-Universities-Directory/README.md

-# Universities Directory
+# Saudi Universities Directory - Android

-Get to know the saudi public universities affiliated to the ministry of education which includes informations about these universities and their specialties.
+Get to know the saudi public universities affiliated to the ministry of education<br>
+which includes informations about these universities and their specialties.

 The application contains:
 * 27 public universities.